Updated: Dec 16, 2020

 The holidays are fast approaching.
-If you want to get some sh*t done over the holidays for your business and feel ready for the New Year I’ve put together a list of things – most of which I will be doing myself.
-Keep in mind that you could also do any of these things if/when business is slow.
+If you want to get some sh*t done over the holidays for your business and feel ready for the New Year, I’ve put together a list of things – many of which I will be doing myself.
+At least I hope I will.

 25 Business Tasks You Can Do Over The Holidays

 These will definitely come in handy when you don’t have time to write and it does happen more often than not when you run your own business.

 You can do this during the holidays or reach out to people and schedule them for the New Year.

 4. Make a List of Podcasts you can pitch yourself to, to help your business reach a wider audience.

 Unfollow people who don’t fit your target audience anymore or you are just not liking their feed anymore.
 Leave FB groups that you don’t feel like you’re getting much value out of.
 Don’t feel obligated to stay.
 Or just hide posts.

 You can control what you see in your feed.
 Follow people who provide value in their content.
 Don’t feel bad about unfollowing someone or not following back.